ornellion/100DaysOfCode/OVERVIEW-Round1.md

 ### R1D34
 - Codecademy: Continued working on Challenge Project: Build Your Own Cheat Sheet.
 Finished gathering the information for the table & the HTML structure.
 - freeCodeCamp: Build a Survey Form HTML.
 Figured out why the last test was failing & passed the tests to complete the certification! 🎉 Started adding the CSS.

+### R1D36
+- Working on the CSS for Codecademy: Build Your Own Cheat Sheet & freeCodeCamp: Build a Survey Form projects.